StephenThink/superthink/content/collections/case_studies/bae-systems-employee-benefits-campaign.md

   -
     type: set
     attrs:
-      enabled: false
       values:
-        type: gallery
-  -
-    type: set
-    attrs:
-      values:
         type: the_work
-        intro: 'A mailer with serious doormat appeal that will excite the audience (BAE Systems employees and their families) and deliver a message that will drive traffic to sign-up to an employee benefit scheme online.
-After careful consideration to the format, layout, messaging, imagery/graphics and appeasing the Royal Mail’s strict guidelines, 34,000 mailers have been designed, printed with personalisation and mailed around the world, and the whole process has been organised by the team at Think!Creative.
-A range of posters and e-cards have also been created to strengthen the message.'
+        intro: 'Once we’d sorted all that, we printed and personalised 34,000 mailers.
+The mailers were sent around the world along with posters and e-cards to stretch the campaign into multiple media.
+The result?
+A lot more signups and a much happier client. '
   -
     type: set
     attrs: